 However, there are a few things to be aware of when feeding your dog peanuts.
 Firstly, peanuts, like all nuts, are high in fat; feeding too many to a dog can cause pancreatitis.
 Secondly, peanuts are often roasted in salt or other flavorings, many of which can cause problems for dogs.

-Look out for chilli flavourings and salt.
+Look out for chili flavorings and salt.
 You’ll want to avoid anything with onion flavoring, or garlic powder, too.
 Lastly, peanut butter is usually safe for dogs, but some companies add xylitol as a sweetener, so make sure to check the jar before you give any.
 If given in moderation, plain peanuts and peanut butter can make a healthy treat for dogs, containing plenty of biotin, phosphorus, manganese and niacin among other essential vitamins and minerals.